$hp$-robust multigrid solver on locally refined meshes for FEM discretizations of symmetric elliptic PDEs: Numerical experiments

 \subsection{Optimality of the adaptive algorithm}

 We take $\mu = 0.1$ in Algorithm~\ref{algorithm:afem} and study the decrease of the discretization error estimator $\eta_L(u_L)$, both in terms of number of degrees of freedom and timing.
-After a pre-asymptotic phase, we see in Figure~\ref{figure:lshape_estimator} and \ref{figure:lshape_cost} for different polynomial degrees $p$ that the the optimal convergence rate $-p/2$ is recovered both with respect to number of degrees of freedom and computational time, and the singularity at the reentrant corner $(0,0)$ is resolved through local mesh-refinement.
+We remark that the error estimator $\eta_L(u_L)$ on the final iterates is equivalent to the quasi-error $\Delta_L$.
+After a pre-asymptotic phase, we see in Figure~\ref{figure:lshape_estimator} and \ref{figure:lshape_cost} for different polynomial degrees $p$ that the optimal convergence rate $-p/2$ is recovered both with respect to number of degrees of freedom and computational time, and the singularity at the reentrant corner $(0,0)$ is resolved through local mesh refinement.
 Furthermore, Figure~\ref{figure:lshape_timing} shows that the proposed multigrid solver behaves faster than the built-in direct solver ({\sc Matlab} backslash operator) concerning the time per dof.
-We stress that the displayed timings are for the direct solve itself versus the remaining time (including setup, computation of estimator, mesh-refinement) using the multigrid solver, i.e., the presentation favors the direct solve that turns out to be less efficient.
+The displayed timings include the setup of the linear system, the time for the solver module, computation of estimator, and mesh refinement.
 Overall, the numerical experiments in Figure~\ref{figure:lshape_timing} validate the linear complexity of the suggested local multigrid solver from Algorithm~\ref{algorithm:solver}.